hashicorp/nomad/website/source/docs/jobspec/json.html.md

   and defaults to `service`.
 To learn more about each scheduler type visit [here](/docs/jobspec/schedulers.html)

 * `Update` - Specifies the task's update strategy.
 When omitted, rolling updates are disabled.
 The `Update` object supports the following attributes:

   * `MaxParallel` - `MaxParallel` is given as an integer value and specifies the number of tasks that can be updated at the same time.

   * `Stagger` - `Stagger` introduces a delay between sets of task updates and is given in nanoseconds.

     An example `Update` block:

-    ```
+    ```json
+    {
       "Update": {
         "MaxParallel" : 3,
         "Stagger" : 10000000000
+      }
     }
     ```